 The Easy Valve system is a maintenance-free design.
 It offers a single, replaceable balloon size.
 They last me anywhere from a few weeks to a couple of months, depending on how much herb I’m vaping and if I clear out the bag every time.

-The Volcano uses a forced-air system to fill balloons and even work with the whip system on the new Volcano Hybrid.
-It also has a couple of different versions to choose from, the Digit and the Classic.
-I have the Volcano Classic, but I’ll go ahead and explain the features for both of them.
+Volcano Fan-Assist – The Volcano uses a forced-air system to fill balloons and even works with the whip system on the new Volcano Hybrid.

 If you don’t have a budget for a desktop vaporizer, I recommend going straight for the Hybrid.
 It’s the best, the newest, and offers the most features, including a new whip system.